lavalink-devs/Lavalink/IMPLEMENTATION.md

     * Hixie 76
     * Hixie 75

-## Breaking changes v2.0 -> v3.0
+## Significant changes v2.0 -> v3.0
-The response of `/loadtracks` has been completely changed.
+* The response of `/loadtracks` has been completely changed.

-## Non-breaking changes v2.0 -> v3.0
-Lavalink v3.0 now reports its version as a handshake response header.
+* Lavalink v3.0 now reports its version as a handshake response header.
-`Lavalink-Major-Version` has a value of `3` for v3.0 and it's missing for any version below, allowing clients to change their behaviour for different nodes.
+`Lavalink-Major-Version` has a value of `3` for v3.0 only.
+It's missing for any older version.

-## Breaking changes v1.3 -> v2.0
+## Significant changes v1.3 -> v2.0
 With the release of v2.0 many unnecessary ops were removed:

 * `connect`